 - 1 loaf of bread (Brioche or French recommended)

 - 1/2 tbsp orange juice (optional)

 - 1 tbsp granulated sugar

 - Start by spraying a 9×13 baking dish liberally with non-stick cooking spray.

 - Next, cut or tear your bread into cubes or small pieces and place into a large bowl.
 Set aside.

-- In a separate large mixing bowl combine eggs, milk, sugar, vanilla, and orange juice and whisk until combined.
+- In a separate large mixing bowl combine eggs, milk, sugar, vanilla, cinnamon, and orange juice and whisk until combined.